OutSystems/docs-product/src/ref/integration-studio/editor/entity.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+summary: The Entity Editor is a tool for editing properties and identifiers of entities within an extension, with additional features for imported entities
 ---
 # Entity Editor

 The Entity Editor allows you to edit the [properties](<../element-property/entity.md>) of an entity that belongs to your extension.